 HD 7950: 8 sol/s R9 280: 8-10 sol/s RX 560: 6.0 sol/s RX 570: 11.0 sol/s RX 580: 12.0 sol/s Vega 56: 19.5 sol/s Vega 64: 21 sol/s GTX 1060 3G: 10 sol/s GTX 1060 6G: 12 sol/s GTX 1070: 16 sol/s RTX 2060 20 sol/s

 Please note that the program will work on most Nvidia cards, but speed and stability may vary.
-For Ethash, Nvidia has better performing miners.
-You will find them in the "Programs" section, having chosen the algorithm and a series of cards you need.
+There are better miners for Equihash on Nvidia.
+You will find them in the "Programs" section, selecting the algorithm and series of video cards you need.

 For the fastest launch, it will be enough:

 - Change wallet to your own in a file with the .bat extension

 The archive with the program contains ready-made examples for Ethereum, Beam, and other coins, a configuration file, and instructions in English.

 Quick Start Examples

 The easiest way to start using lolMiner is to configure the program from the command line.
 Just create/edit a finished .bat file (Windows) or open a terminal (Linux).

 lolMiner.exe --coin (coin name) --pool (pool address) --port (pool port) --user (wallet address or pool login) --pass (pool password)

 lolMiner.exespecify the name of the program that will be launched